MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 });
 ```

 The first two lines import React from the 'react' package.
-The second line imports two native Components: `Text`, and `View` from the 'react-native' package.
-StyleSheet is a halper Object for creating styles sheets in React Native.
+The second line imports two native Components: `Text`, and `View` from the 'react-native' package. `StyleSheet` is a helper Object for creating styles sheets in React Native.

 ```JavaScript
 import React from 'react';